ElXavs/ElXavs/README.md

 # My name is Xavier Garcia, welcome to my github profile🤠💙

-### On my way to be an excellent Frontend developer and be a part of the tech industry 🦦
+### Frontend developer with React.
+I have a great passion for technology and making the world better 🦦

 ### Never stop learning, my dudes🐸🚀